MikroElektronika/mikrosdk_click_v2/clicks/adac/DETAILS.md

 ### Application Init

-> This function initializes and configures the click and logger modules.
-It does a hardware reset first and after that configures the click module using default settings.
+> This function initializes and configures the Click and logger modules.
+It does a hardware reset first and after that configures the Click module using default settings.

 ```c